cc5212/2020-transantiago-trips/README.md

 # 2020-transantiago-trips
-Analysis of trips in transantiago with Apache Pig and Hadoop.
+Analysis of trips in Transantiago with Apache Pig and Hadoop.
 [Joaquín Diaz, Valentina Ramos, José Luis Romero.
 Grupo 7]

 # Overview

 <!-- State what is the main goal of the project.
 State what sorts of question(s) you want to answer or what sort of system you want to build.
 (Questions may be non-technical -- e.g., is there a global correlation between coffee consumption and research output -- so long as they require data analysis or other technical solutions.) -->

 <!-- Esto es temporal, la idea es cambiarlo despues según que consultas hagamos -->
 The goal of the project is to gather insights from the Transantiago trip data.
-We would like to answer questions like: Which buses are the most packed?
-At what time do people start their commute to work in each borough?
-How long on average are trips starting from each borough?
+We would like to answer questions like: How long do people take to get to work?
+At what time do people start their commutes in each municipality?
+How long on average are trips starting from each municipality?
 Where are most jobs concentrated?

 # Data

 <!-- Describe the raw dataset that you considered for your project.
 Where did it come from?
 Why was it chosen?
 What information does it contain?
 What format was it in?
 What size was it?
 How many lines/records?
 Provide links. -->

-We're using the trip data from [this dataset](http://www.dtpm.cl/index.php/documentos/matrices-de-viaje) in the DTPM (Departamento de Transporte Público Metropolitano) website, the public transport department for the Metropolitan Region in Chile.
-We chose this dataset because we would like to know how people use this conveyance, and because its a good start point to use for the future, to compare (when there is data aviable) how the usage has changed after the social outburst and the coronavirus pandemic.
+We're using the trip data from [this dataset](http://www.dtpm.cl/index.php/documentos/matrices-de-viaje) from the DTPM (Departamento de Transporte Público Metropolitano), the public transport authority for the Metropolitan Region in Chile.
+We chose this dataset because we would like to know how people use this conveyance and because its a good start point to use for the future, to compare (when there is data available) how the usage has changed after the social outburst and the coronavirus pandemic.
+Our original idea was to study the trips data after the quarantine, however, that data hasn't yet been made publically available.

-The dataset contains information of individual trips in transantiago, each compressed file contains the data of a week, separated in weekdays and weekend.
-The data for each week is about 24 million rows long, structured in a single table with about 100 columns in csv format using semicolons as separators.
-Uncompressed the data for each week is about 10GB in size.
-Given the space constraints of sharing a cluster with many groups we will be working only with the data from a single week.
+The dataset contains information on individual trips in Transantiago and Metro, each compressed file contains the data of a week, separated on weekdays and weekend.
+The data for each week is about 24 million rows long, structured in a single table with 103 columns in *csv* format, using semicolons as separators.
+Uncompressed, the data for each week is about 10GB in size.
+Given the space constraints of sharing a cluster with many groups, we will be working only with the data from a single week.

-To process the data we first uncompressed and then recompressed the data in a format that works well with MapReduce and uploaded it to the distributed file system, we then created a script for loading the data, specifying the type for each of the columns, ignoring the headers, converting '-' to nulls, and loading dates with the correct format string.
+To process the data we first uncompressed and then recompressed the data in a format that works well with MapReduce, and uploaded it to the distributed file system, we then created a script for loading the data, specifying the type for each of the columns, ignoring the headers, converting '-' to nulls, and loading dates with the correct format string.

 # Methods

 <!-- Detail the methods used during the project.
 Provide an overview of the techniques/technologies used, why you used them and how you used them.
 Refer to the source-code delivered with the project.
 Describe any problems you encountered. -->

 The main technologies used were Apache Hadoop and Apache Pig.
-These technologies were chosen, because they allow processing large ammounts of data relatively easily.
+These technologies were chosen because they allow processing large ammounts of data relatively easily.
 The data was loaded on the Hadoop Distributed File System and then was processed using various Apache Pig scripts.

-As was previously mentioned we creatd a Pig script for loading the data which we used as a base for the other scrips, we then created a different Pig script for each group of queries we wanted to do, which then were concatenated with the script for loading the data using a bash script.
+As was previously mentioned we created a Pig script for loading the data, which we used as a base for the other scrips, we then created a different Pig script for each group of queries we wanted to do, which then were concatenated with the script for loading the data, using a bash script.

-After the queries were run, the getmerge command was used to obtain the combination of parts generated by MapReduce for each result.
+After the queries were run, the *getmerge* command was used to obtain the combination of parts generated by MapReduce for each result.
 These files were then stored in the results directory in the repository.

-When we wanted to study commutes we filtered trips that listed work as their purpose, since the dataset we're using is obtained from Bip validations, we assume that this field is an approximation made by the DTPM.
+To study commutes we filtered trips that listed work as their purpose, since the dataset we're using is obtained from Bip validations, we assume that this field is an approximation made by the DTPM.

-At first we separated morning from evening commutes by having a start time earlier then 12 a.m.
-However, with these method we found the  average end time of trips to be extremely early, so we decided to further filter morning commutes and evening commutes using a range of six hours for each one, ranging from 5 a.m. to 9 a.m. for morning commutes, and from 4 p.m. to 8 p.m. for evening commutes.
+At first, we separated morning from evening commutes by having a start time earlier than noon.
+However, with this method we found the average end time of evening commutes to be extremely early, so we decided to further filter morning commutes and evening commutes using a range of six hours for each one, ranging from 5 a.m. to 9 a.m. for morning commutes, and from 4 p.m. to 8 p.m. for evening commutes.

-Since we were not sure if the range we had decided was reasonable, we also calculated the distribution of start and end times in intervals of 10 minutes.
+Since we were not sure if the range we had used was reasonable, we also calculated the distribution of start and end times, in intervals of 10 minutes.

-We also wanted to focus on the municipalities with the longest commute length times, so for the five municipalities with the longest commutes we plotted their top destinations.
+We also wanted to focus on the municipalities with the longest commute length times, so for the five municipalities with the longest commutes, we plotted their top destinations.

 # Results